 Then, bring up your Styles window, and click on ‘Styles In Use’.

 There should only be two Styles in this new clean document as above – Clear Formatting and Normal.

 If there are any others, which is highly unlikely, it means that your document is not all in plain text, or that there is some hidden code in your document.

-Try the process of converting to plain text again, but if you find you still have more than two Styles, click on the unwanted Style button drop down arrow and the click Select All.
+Try the process of converting to plain text again, but if you find you still have more than two Styles, click on the unwanted Style button drop-down arrow and then click Select All.

 Now that your new document is clean and saved, now it’s time to format the whole book from scratch.

 First, click on the ‘Recommended‘ or ‘Show All Styles‘ at the bottom of the Styles box.

 This will show all the Styles, including the ones you created earlier.

 Now, select an area of text, such as the title in the image above, and then click on the Style and your text will be changed to the new format.

 Do the same for any credit text you have at the beginning of the book by selecting the text and then clicking the ‘Centred’ Style.